Write-ins are counted: Buffalo Mayor Byron Brown wins reelection, defeating India Walton

 BUFFALO, N.Y.
 (WIVB) — Election Day in the contentious race for Buffalo mayor was over two weeks ago, but we now have a winner: Incumbent Byron Brown has secured a fifth term in City Hall.

 Vote counters stayed late Friday evening at the Erie County Board of Elections tallying write-in votes.
-Brown has received 29,201 total write-in votes and surpassed Democratic challenger India Walton’s 25,198 votes.
-The BOE has counted write-in votes from 244 districts of a total of 291 districts.
+Brown has received 38,338 total write-in votes and surpassed Democratic challenger India Walton’s 25,773 votes.
+The BOE has counted write-in votes from all 291 districts.

 The next step is certifying the general election totals with New York State, which must be done by November 27 per state law.
 Erie County Election Commissioner Ralph Mohr told News 4 he hopes to have the ballots certified before that November 27 deadline.